amitofsk/dandy/docs/Dandy.md

 ### 6.1 Sending characters to the microcontroller, without a GUI
 Let's write the Python code that will run on the computer for this example.
 Open the IDLE IDE, and copy the code below, and run it.
 Every second, this program sends the character `Z` from the computer, down the USB cable, to the microcontroller.
 <br><br>
 This code needs to know the port of your microcontroller.
 On a Windows machine, the port is something like `COM1`, but it may be `COM2`, `COM3`, and so on.
-Look in the Windows Control Panel to find the appropriate port.
+Look in the Device Manager of the Windows Control Panel to find the appropriate port.
 On a Linux machine, the port is likely `/dev/ttyACM0` or `/dev/ttyACM1`.
 Alter the code below so that the correct port is used.
 <br><br>
 If you are used CircuitPython to write the microcontroller code (Option B), make sure to use the port for the communication channel that doesn't involve the REPL terminal.